LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 You'll follow the same steps as before, with a few changes that are described here.

 - On the "Configure Instance Details" screen while creating your instance:
-  - Select your VPC in the "Network" selection
+  - Select your VPC in the "Network" selection.
-  - Select your Public subnet
+  - Select your Public subnet.
-  - Enable auto-assigning a Public IP
+  - Enable auto-assigning a Public IP.

 ![](../../materials/week05/lb-cloud/16-select-your-vpc-and-public-subnet.png)

-- At the bottom of the "Configure Instance Details" screen is a collapsed area called "Advanced Details".
+- At the bottom of the "Configure Instance Details" screen is a collapsed area called "Advanced Details."
 Click the text "Advanced Details" to expand this.
 - You will see a "User data" section.
 This is an area to specify extra configuration AWS should perform when launching your instance.
 Below is a script to configure many things for your application:
   - Installs Java
   - Creates the `airwaze` system user